Potou, Zhanjiang: Location

 Potou consists of five towns, including Qiantang, Potou, Longtou, Nansan and Guandu, spanning between 109 degrees 20 minutes - 110 degrees 38 minutes east longitude and 21 degrees 5 minutes - 21 degrees 26 minutes north latitude, is located in the southernmost part of the Chinese mainland and southwest of Guangdong province.
 It faces Southeast Asia, and is with the hinterland of South and Southwest China to the north and the Pacific Ocean to the south.

 Climate

 Potou is located in the southern low-latitude region of the Tropic of Cancer, enjoys a tropical and subtropical monsoon climate.
-Regulated by a marine climate all year, it is neither severely cold in winter nor intensively hot in summer.
+Regulated by a marine climate all year, it is neither severely cold in winter nor intensely hot in summer.
 The average annual temperature ranges between 22.7 C and 23.3 C, with mean annual sunshine duration reaching 1,864-2,160 hours and mean annual precipitation running up to 1,417-1,802mm.